 However, in the winter months, you want to prevent your birds from using it for its intended purpose – taking a bath.
 If your weather is freezing, the water on the bird’s feathers will also freeze.
 Without usable wings, a bird cannot fly.

 Place large rocks in your birdbath.
 This is a great place for the birds to perch and drink, but take up too much room for the bird to bathe.
+It also works well for bees and butterflies by keeping them out of the water!

 You will still have to clean your birdbaths weekly and refill with fresh water.
 If you have an issue with the water freezing, you can either chip the top layer of ice, or use a ‘water heater’ designed for birdbaths.
 THIS ONE is a good choice.